There are several steps to set up a SIP2 device or a service to work with WMS. These are listed below.

 OCLC SIP2 configuration only supports IP authentication with SIP2 devices.

 WMS's SIP2 will work with Network Address Translation (NAT), where multiple devices will use the same external address, but you must give each device a username and password.
 This helps WMS identify which device the transactions are coming from.
+When setting up a service you should set up each branch, with a different username and password, to track the activity of branches.

 By default, SIP2 sends its messages as plain text over the internet, meaning they can be easily intercepted and read.